Crab meat is the ultimate embellishment to a variety of dishes, such as any sushi concoctions or any soup combinations.

 How to Cook Immitation Crab Meat

 One is by steaming, second is by deep frying and the other is by sauteeing.

 Your choice or preference will depend on a number of things such as if you’re health conscious, then the most probable way you’d want to cook crab meat is by steaming.

 Since there are numerous packaged pre sculpted crab meat or crab sticks available in the supermarkets, no other ingredients are needed.

-1. By Deep Frying
+Cook Imitation Crab Meat By Deep Frying

 There are often already in slices, but you can get ones in much larger proportions if you want to cut them in smaller slices, on your own.

 Then bring it to a temperature of about 350 degrees.
 Bringing the heat up first is a good step as this will also season your pan and prep for the next step.

 However, preparing or making a homemade batter can add a crispy flavourful taste to your crab meat.

 Do this by creating a concoction or mixture of corn starch, some flour, a glass of milk, baking soda, some salt, and of course water, and mix well.

-4. After all those, you can now begin deep frying your crab sticks or crab meat.
+- After all those, you can now begin deep frying your crab sticks or crab meat.

 If you bought them in large proportions, you can cut them into your desired slices or if you have bought them in ready to cook packaging, then you can jump right ahead to deep frying them.

-1. Just like any dishes cooked by sauteing, start by prepping or seasoning your pan.
+- Just like any dishes cooked by sauteing, start by prepping or seasoning your pan.

 To assure that it is hot enough, you can lightly hover your palm above the pan.

-2. Next step to prepping your pan is by seasoning it with some melted butter or even just plain butter.
+- Next step to prepping your pan is by seasoning it with some melted butter or even just plain butter.

 You can spread the butter around the pan or the base of the pan by using a spatula or by swirling your pan to get the base evenly coated by the butter.